 - d.
 Failure to file a substantive change application as set forth in Section IV, Rules of Process and Procedure, Standards of Accreditation. - e.
 Failure to cooperate in a required on-site evaluation of the school conducted on an announced or unannounced basis. - f.
 Failure to notify the Commission in a timely manner of any material change in the school's ownership, the way in which the school conducts its business or the circumstances in which it operates, pursuant to Sections IV and V, Rules of Process and Procedure, Standards of Accreditation. - g.
 Failure to pay any required fees within the time frame established by the Commission. - h.
 Failure to comply with a Commission order or directive. - 2.
 The Commission may, at its discretion, withdraw a school's accreditation and remove the school from the list of ACCSC-accredited schools without first issuing a Warning or Probation Order. - 3.
-The Commission's decision will be delivered to the school in writing and the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation. - 4.
+The Commission's decision to withdraw accreditation will be delivered to the school in writing, the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation, and the Commission will require the school to submit a complete ACCSC Institutional Teach-Out Plan Approval Form. - 4.
 Upon receipt of notification from the Commission that withdrawal of accreditation is final, the school must: - a.
 Immediately inform all students enrolled in the school and those seeking admission that accreditation by ACCSC has been withdrawn. - b.
 Delete all references to and claims of ACCSC accreditation from catalogs, advertising, and promotional materials immediately and in no event later than 30 days after withdrawal of accreditation. - 5.
 A school will be considered to have had its accreditation withdrawn if the school closes without notification or closes without an ACCSC approved teach-out plan (to include as necessary an ACCSC approved teach-out agreement) that the school faithfully executes. - 6.
 The school may reapply no sooner than nine months from the date on which the withdrawal of accreditation became effective.

-Q. Voluntary Withdrawal/Closure
+Q. Voluntary Withdrawal or Closure